KemonoBAT4/Programming-Library/README.md

 ### Contributions
 You're welcome to contribute to this project by forking it, making your desired changes, and then submitting a pull request.
-Once you've completed your coding, we'll review your changes and merge your request if everything looks good.
+Once you've completed your coding, i'll review your changes and merge your request if everything looks good.

 ### About